cliftonc0613/acf-edit-in-elementor/readme.txt

 == Frequently Asked Questions ==

-= What is the plugin template for? =
+= Where is the settings page? =

-This plugin template is designed to help you get started with any new WordPress plugin.
+There is no settings page.
+It is just plug and play.

 == Changelog ==